 Consumer uncertainty about products is also evident in online shopping cart abandonment rates, which are now higher than ever before.
 By creating detailed, clear, and accurate product descriptions, you can help shoppers to feel more confident about what they are getting before they move an item into that virtual basket.

 Supplement high quality, informative content with a selection of representative and high quality product images, so that shoppers can zoom in and see exactly what they’re getting – before they buy.

 Returns are a particularly big bugbear for fashion retailers.
 With forty-eight percent of US consumers admitting that they deliberately ‘bracket’ their online purchases – meaning they buy multiple versions of an item to try at home with the intention of returning those that aren’t a good fit, providing compelling information about sizing of garments could give more shoppers the confidence to stick to the one size.
 Take the example of Boden, which is well-known for its best-in-class approach to fit in product descriptions, and TrueFit (Which Size Fits Me) feature.

-To gain a better understanding of whether your Performance Content is hitting the mark, request a bespoke (and complimentary) Quill Quality Score audit of your website here.
+To gain a better understanding of whether your on-site content is hitting the mark, request a bespoke (and complimentary) Ecommerce Content Score audit of your website here.